Learn to Write English Clearly and Correctly

 1. Most people prefer pizza topped with real cheese rather that artificial, fat-free cheese.

-2. A good father can be a real hero to their children.
+2. A good father can be a real hero to his children.

 3. Joanna performed really well in the gymnastics event.
 (How well did she perform?
 Really well.
 Adverbs answer the question "How was something done?")